- Health Benefits of Beef Liver Capsules

 For reference, liver can make up approximately 5% of a dog or cat’s meals (by weight).
 Our German Shepherd weighs 65 pounds as of this writing and eats approximately 38 oz. of raw meat, organs and bones per day.

 That means he eats 1.9 ounces of liver per day, which translates into almost 6,000 mg of freeze-dried liver.

 Beef liver has ample amounts of cholesterol, certain minerals, and fat-soluble vitamins (such as vitamin A) that can become toxic if ingested in excess amounts.

-While it’s true that, in theory, you can have too much of these nutrients, I don’t see that as being an issue in real life.
+While it’s true in theory that you can have too much of these nutrients, I don’t see that as being an issue in real life.
 I don’t know anybody who consumes large amounts of liver every single day.

-Doing so would also not mimic the eating habits of our ancestors, because they didn’t have access to fresh liver every day.
-Plus, they would have shared every “kill” among a tribe of up to 40 members.
+Doing so would also not mimic the eating habits of our ancestors, because they didn’t have daily access to fresh liver.
+Plus, any liver they harvested from animal kills had to be split among a tribe of up to 40 members.

 Based on the scientific evidence that I’ve found, it’s perfectly safe to consume between four and eight ounces of liver per week.

 Also, dietary cholesterol is not unhealthy and has no impact on blood cholesterol levels.
-I’ve said that numerous times before on this blog (here and here), but I feel like it’s worth repeating.
+I’ve said that numerous times before on this blog, but I feel like it’s worth repeating.